AP Top 25: Cincinnati up to No. 2; Purdue snaps poll drought

 – No. 23 Pittsburgh (6-1) is ranked for the first time this season.
 Quarterback Kenny Pickett and the Panthers thumped Virginia Tech on Saturday.
 Pitt has been briefly ranked in four of the last six seasons but never higher than 21st.

-— With Purdue (4-2) entering the rankings, Kansas takes over the top spot on the list of longest current runs without being ranked among Power Five schools.
+– With Purdue (4-2) slipping into the rankings, Kansas takes over the top spot on the list of longest current runs without being ranked among Power Five schools.
 The Jayhawks were last ranked in October 2009.
 Up next are Illinois, Rutgers, Oregon State and Vanderbilt.

 – No. 24 Texas-San Antonio (7-0) is unbeaten and ranked for the first time in the history of the program.
 The Roadrunners have only been playing at the highest level of Division I football since 2012.
 They are the first Conference USA team to make the Top 25 this season.